-Google’s lawyers argued at a hearing in April that the landmark Court of Appeal ruling could “open the floodgates” to vast claims brought on behalf of millions of people against companies responsible for handling individuals’ data.
+Google’s lawyers argued at a hearing in April that the landmark Court of Appeal ruling could “open the floodgates” to vast claims brought on behalf of millions of people against companies responsible for handling people’s data.

-Google You Owe Us and Mr Lloyd claimed that Google had bypassed privacy settings on Apple iPhone handsets between August 2011 and February 2012 and used the data gathered to divide people into categories for advertisers.
+Google You Owe Us and Mr Lloyd claimed Google bypassed privacy settings on Apple iPhone handsets between August 2011 and February 2012 and used the data gathered to divide people into categories for advertisers.

-They said “browser-generated information” collected by Google included racial or ethnic origin, physical and mental heath, political affiliations or opinions, sexual interests, and social class.
+They said “browser-generated information” collected by Google included racial or ethnic origin, physical and mental heath, political affiliations or opinions, sexual interests and social class.

 Google’s lawyers said there is no suggestion the so-called Safari workaround resulted in any information being disclosed to third parties.